silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/How_Tos/02_Pagination.md

 In some situations where you are generating the list yourself, the underlying list will already contain only the items that you wish to display on the current page.
 In this situation the automatic limiting done by [api:PaginatedList] will break the pagination.
-You can disable automatic limiting using the [api:PaginatedList->setLimitItems] method when using custom lists.
+You can disable automatic limiting using the [api:PaginatedList::setLimitItems()] method when using custom lists.

 	:::php